sarika-subram/serverless-datalake-on-aws/lab4/README.md

 # Part 4 : Transform Data
+A Glue Development Endpoint is an environment for you to develop and test your Glue scripts / jobs.
+Configuring a Development Endpoint spins up the necessary network and machines to simplify ETL scripting with AWS resources in a VPC.

-## Create Glue Development Endpoint
+## 1. Create Glue Development Endpoint
-In this step you will be creating a glue endpoint to interactively develop Glue ETL scripts using PySpark
+In this step you will be creating a glue endpoint to interactively develop Glue ETL scripts using PySpark.

 * GoTo : https://console.aws.amazon.com/glue/home?region=us-east-1#etl:tab=devEndpoints
 * Click - **Add endpoint**
-  * Development endpoint name - **devendpoint1**
+  * Development endpoint name - **DevEndpoint1**
-    * IAM role - **AWSGlueServiceRoleDefault**
+    * IAM role - **AWSGlueServiceRoleLab**
     * Expand - **Security configuration.. parameters**
       * Data processing units (DPUs): **2** (this affects the cost of the running this lab)
+      * A single Data Processing Unit (DPU) provides 4 vCPU and 16 GB of memory.
   * Click - **Next**
   * Networking screen :
     * Choose - **Skip networking information**